itzg/docker-minecraft-server/README.md

 This works well if you want to have a common set of modules in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

+## Deploying plugins from attached volume

+There is one additional volume that can be mounted; `/plugins`.
+Any files in this filesystem will be copied over to the main `/data/plugins` filesystem before starting Minecraft.
+Set `PLUGINS_SYNC_UPDATE=false` if you want files from `/plugins` to take precedence over newer files in `/data/plugins`.

+This works well if you want to have a common set of plugins in a separate location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

 ## Running with a custom server JAR